radoslavv/armbian-TVE-THD-fixes/README.md

 Temperature is "low" even Opi Zero is in the Orange Pi black box with extension board inside.
 CPU has only passive small heatsink.
 * High peak at 15:09 was start of packages installations.
-* Since 15:37 started compilnng of ffmpeg form sources.
+* Since 15:37 started compiling of ffmpeg form sources.

 ## DEBUG
 There is also activated DEBUG of h3 calibration value burned in chip.